Fleker/mem-os/README.md

 ### MemOS Development Notes
 * Many tricky functions throw errors.
 You will have to `try` and `catch` to do exception handling.
+* A process does not _need_ a `path` for basic functions, but will need it to handle files or non-volatile memory.

 ### Files
 In most computer systems you have a standard user file system in "user space".
 With every application writing directly to non-volatile memory, each app can allocate both volatile and non-volatile memory blocks.
 When the system restarts, all volatile memory blocks keep their previous value.
 If allocated, the new process must take care to clear the values themselves.
 Non-volatile memory is stored in a specific `.data` file in their script's location.
 This file is hidden and inaccessible to other processes.